robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 .. image:: _static/software/remote_pc_and_turtlebot.png
     :align: center

 ..
-NOTE:: A ``SBC(Single-Board Computer)`` is a complete computer built on a single circuit board, with microprocessor(s), memory, input/output (I/O) and other features required of a functional computer.
+NOTE:: The ``SBC(Single-Board Computer)`` is a complete computer built on a single circuit board with microprocessor(s), memory, input/output (I/O) and other features required as a fully functional computer.
 The TurtleBot3 uses Raspberry Pi (TB3 Burger) and Intel® Joule™ (TB3 Waffle) as SBC.

 ..
-NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.
+NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame``.

-Install the Linux for TurtleBot3 Burger (Raspberry Pi 3)
+Install Linux on the TurtleBot3 Burger (Raspberry Pi 3)
 ---------------------------------------------------------

 ..
-WARNING:: The SDcard should have its capacity more than **8 GB** for the installation of the TurtleBot3.
+WARNING:: The SDcard should have at least **8 GB** of empty space in order to install Linux on the TurtleBot3.

-[``Remote PC``] Download the ``Ubuntu MATE 16.04`` version on the Raspberry Pi 3 from the link below.
+[``Remote PC``] Download ``Ubuntu MATE 16.04`` on the Raspberry Pi 3 from the link below.

 - https://ubuntu-mate.org/download/

 .. image:: _static/preparation/download_ubuntu_mate_image.png

-[``Remote PC``] To install Ubuntu MATE by using the image file, we recommend using GNOME Disks and the ``Restore Disk Image…`` option, which natively supports XZ compressed images.
+[``Remote PC``] In order to install Ubuntu MATE from an image file, it is recommended using GNOME Disks with ``Restore Disk Image…`` option, which natively supports XZ compressed image.

 .. code-block:: bash